 Notification obligation (employer)

-Employers have a duty to notify the immigration authorities if they dismiss a foreigner who holds a residence permit for the purpose of pursuing gainful employment.
+Employers are obliged to notify the immigration authorities if they dismiss a foreigner who holds a residence permit for the purpose of pursuing gainful employment.

 Related legal source: Section 4a paragraph 5 sentence 3 no. 3 Residence Act